dimi-vo/csfle_cp/README.md

 It's only meant to serve as an example or reference and does not replace the need to follow actual and official documentation of referenced products.

+## Prerequisite

+There is already a cluster deployed in CC that is using public networking.

 ## AWS KMS Setup

 To set up AWS KMS (Key Management Service) and get your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, follow these